-142. American Tennishoe, Inc., is concerned because Congress has proposed an excise tax of \$1 on each pair of tennis shoes sold in the United States.
-They are lobbying against the tax through an advertising campaign that says the tax will raise the price of tennis shoes by \$1.
+152. American Tennishoe, Inc., is concerned because Congress has proposed an excise tax of \$1 on each pair of tennis shoes sold in the United States.
+The company is lobbying against the tax through an advertising campaign that says the tax will raise the price of tennis shoes by \$1.
 Use supply and demand graphs to show how much of the tax will actually be passed on to consumers.

-Suppose shoe producers are responsible for paying the tax to the government.
+Answer: Suppose shoe producers are responsible for paying the tax to the government.
 Then the \$1 tax shifts the market supply curve upward by \$1 for each quantity of shoes.
-This results in an increase in price from P1 to P2 and a decrease in quantity from Q1 to Q2 in Figure 2-7.
+This results in an increase in price from P1 to P2 and a decrease in quantity from Q1 to Q2 in the figure below.
 Notice that the price goes up by less than the \$1 tax.